-My Fun Reviews of Newly Published Books and Novels
+Contemporary Books: My Reviews of New Books and Novels

 Hey there!
-I'm thrilled to bring you my review of some new books and novels I've read lately, These recent publications, all from the last few years except for maybe one or two classics thrown in, OK four or five, are sure to maybe kind of spark your interest.
-Just a heads-up: my opinions are all my own, unlike those paid reviewers out there.
+I'm thrilled to bring you my review of some new books and novels.
+These recent publications are sure to spark your interest, that is if anyone reads anymore.
+Heads-up: my opinions are all my own, unlike those paid reviewers out there.
+If you want a stupid opinion, definitely read the NYT or WSJ.
+You are doubly stupid, first for paying to read the article and then second for believing it.
 And guess what?
 The White House is trying to hush up this list!
 The White House knows that if enough people know how to read, their plans will be subverted!
+That's why Donald is building the big new ball room -- to burn more books like Dr. Seuss and the other ones he knows how to read.

-So the way this works is I read a book in real life and then I blog about it on here.
+The way this blog works is I read a book in real life and then I blog about it on here.
 I keep adding more and more books to the blog over time, and you keep coming back to check periodically.
+You tell your friends if you read something interesting and you forward the blog to them.
 I will also attempt to compare recent novels and authors to each other, when possible for my tiny brain.

 Why did I write "books and novels"?
 I did that because for me "books" sort of refers more to non-fiction and other possibilities, whereas novels are novels of course, and always are fiction.